pauline-lm/pauline-lm.github.io/_pages/reading.md

 author_profile: true
 ---

+**2022 - March**

+*Luke S.G.
+(2017) [Evaluating significance in linear mixed-effects models in R.](https://pubmed.ncbi.nlm.nih.gov/27620283/){:targets="_blank"} Behavioral Research Methods, 49(4):1494-1502. doi: 10.3758/s13428-016-0809-y.*

+Evaluating significance of fixed effects in mixed-effect models is tricky.
+One often sees likelihood ratio test (LRT, comparison of fit of two models) or Wald tests (based on distribution).
+Here, Steven G Luke reports the Type 1 error rate for different simulations (changing the number of subjects and items) and different methods (the two usual ones and alternatives).
+In short: nothing is perfect.
+Also, it is good to remember that Type 1 error is sensitive to both the number of subjects and items.
+In other words, we cannot make up for a small number of subjects but having many items (and vice versa).
+This short article nicely explains why there are good reasons that p-values are not included by default in packages like lme4 and that one has to actually think instead of reporting blindly p-values.

+For more general thoughts on statistical methods used in psychological science, the work of [Geoff Cumming](https://scholar.google.com/citations?user=0YcrKmYAAAAJ&hl=en){:target="_blank”}, such as [The New Statistics: Why and How](https://journals.sagepub.com/doi/10.1177/0956797613504966){:target="_blank”} or these [great videos](https://www.youtube.com/user/geoffdcumming/videos){:target="_blank”} is an eye opener!

+***

 **2022 - February**

 *Heintz, C., & Scott-Phillips, T. (2022).
 [Expression unleashed: The evolutionary & cognitive foundations of human communication.](https://pubmed.ncbi.nlm.nih.gov/34983701/){:target="_blank"} Behavioral and Brain Sciences, 1-46. doi:10.1017/S0140525X22000012*